w3slley/dominoes/README.md

-# Dominow - play the game domino on you browser!
+# Play the game Dominoes on you browser!

 ## Demo
 The demo for the project be added soon...